 2. Georgia Railroad Freight Depot

-The oldest building in downtown Atlanta, the Georgia Railroad Freight Depot was built in 1869 just four years after the Civil War (pictured above).
+The oldest building in downtown Atlanta, the Georgia Railroad Freight Depot was built in 1869 just four years after the Civil War (pictured top).
 In the 1970s it was briefly used as a parking garage before conversion into an event space for public and private events.
 The annual Uncorked & Untapped Atlanta wine and craft beer festival takes place here along with many other festivities.
 View upcoming events at the depot via Eventful to experience Atlanta train history first hand.

 3. Trolley Barn